pocco81/true-zen.nvim/README.md

 - `integration_limelight`: (Boolean) if set to true, enables Limelight when Ataraxis mode is toggled.

 ### Statuslines integrations:
 Not all statuslines obey a simple `set statusline=-`, that's why this integrations are crucials for you to have nice experience when using Ataraxis mode.
 This will ensure that that specific statusline is hidden.
 If the statusline that you use does not have an integration, consider opening an issue in the GitHub repository and if possible mention how to toggle/untoggle your specific statusline.
-In the meantime, you have two options:
+In the meantime, you have three options:
 1. Let Ataraxis mode try to hide it.
+2. Set the `force_hide_statusline` setting on the `Ataraxis` table to `true`.
-2. Use the `after_minimalist_mode_hidden` and the `after_minimalist_mode_shown` events to hide/show it yourself.
+3. Use the `after_minimalist_mode_hidden` and the `after_minimalist_mode_shown` events to hide/show it yourself.

 - `integration_galaxyline`: (Boolean) if set to true, hides galaxyline when Ataraxis mode hides everything.
 - `integration_vim_airline`: (Boolean) if set to true, hides vim airline when Ataraxis mode hides everythinge.
 - `integration_vim_powerline`: (Boolean) if set to true, hides vim powerline when Ataraxis mode hides everything.
 - `integration_express_line`: (Boolean) if set to true, hides expressline when Ataraxis mode hides everything.
+- `integration_tzfocus_tzataraxis`: (Boolean)

 Note for Vim Powerline users: toggling/untoggling your statusline is a little bit slow, but since you are using it then you must know that already.